-The Social Model has furnished a significant and empowering political agenda (Oliver, 1996), and allowing the contested notion of disability to become a significant and powerful force influencing social policy.
-Nevertheless, the utility of social theory in general is based around claims to provide a clearer understanding (often an 'explanation') of some situation or problem.
+Nevertheless, the utility of social theory in general is based around claims to provide a clearer understanding (often an 'explanation') of a situation or a problem.
 The Social Model of disability is no exception, being used by numerous researchers to locate the disabled person within the rhetoric of the socio-political framework in which disability is 'socially constructed'.
-It is this broadly 'social constructionist' position that we wish to investigate for in our view the dilemmas faced by the Social Model-in terms of effecting any kind of change-arise out of this choice to attempt an explanatory account of social life.
-Research in this area, as with other areas that have come under the sway of social constructionist argument, has replaced assumptions from one specific kind of professional expertise-that of the scientist, medical practitioner, therapist or whoever-with assumptions that privilege other kinds of expertise-that of the sociologist or of the disabled person, or in its ideal form a combination of the two.
-We may be a little cynical, but we hope that the days of shouting, 'is there a sociologist in the house?' are still far distant.
-Moreover, there is a risk when sociology turns its eye to disability, as has happened in so many other areas of professional sociological concern, that the need to settle explanatory questions often turns out to be more involved in questions concerned with the form of explanation, addressing sociological, rather than social issues and producing credentialized stories as professional improvements on everyday analysis.
+It is this 'social constructionist' position that we wish to investigate for in our view the dilemmas faced by the Social Model - in terms of effecting any kind of change - arise out of this choice to attempt an explanatory account of social life.
+Research in this area, as with other areas that have come under the sway of social constructionist argument, has replaced assumptions from one kind of professional expertise - that of the scientist, medical practitioner, therapist, or whoever - with assumptions from professional expertise of a quite different kind - that of the sociologist.
+We may be a little cynical but we believe (and hope) that the days of shouting, "is there a sociologist in the house?" are still far distant.
+Moreover, those who set themselves up to settle explanatory questions often turn out to be more involved in questions concerned with the form of explanation, addressing sociological rather than social issues and producing credentialised stories as professional improvements on everyday analysis.